 Local Leave may be used for anticipated and unanticipated leave.
 Anticipated leave is leave taken at an employee's discretion and that can be scheduled in advance.
 Unanticipated leave is unexpected leave taken for personal and family illness, emergency, a death in the family, or active military service.
 This type of leave allows very little or no advance planning.
-If an employee takes a partial day of leave, they are responsible for finding adequate arrangements for a substitute.
-For a full day of leave, arrangements will be taken care of by the administration.
 If an employee leaves employment with EVA before the end of the work year, the cost of any unearned used leave days taken will be deducted from the employee's final paycheck.